Overview of Texas DWI Laws

 Defenses to a DWI charge may include: necessity, duress, or involuntary intoxication.
 A defense attorney may also attack the legitimacy of the traffic stop, the propriety of the administration or accuracy of any test performed, or other improper police conduct.
 In Texas, it’s not a defense that the defendant is entitled to use the alcohol or other drugs.

 See Defenses to Drunk Driving for general information about defenses.

 Just because drunk driving is among the most common criminal charges in Texas doesn't mean it's any less serious.
 In fact, you can face serious jail time, stiff fines, and loss of mobility upon conviction.
 With such high stakes, it makes sense to get help from a legal professional.
-Get started today with a free legal review of your Texas drunk driving case.
+Get started today by contacting an experienced Texas DWI attorney near you.

 Contact a qualified attorney.